AdobeDocs/campaign-standard.es-ES/help/sending/using/understanding-quarantine-management.md

 <!--In the default configuration, the threshold is set at five errors, where two errors are significant if they occur at least 24 hours apart.
 The address is placed in quarantine at the fifth error.
 The error counter threshold can be modified.-->

 El contador de errores se reinicia si el último error significativo se produjo hace más de 10 días.
-El estado de la dirección cambia a **Válido** y se elimina de la lista de cuarentenas por el **Database cleanup** flujo de trabajo.
+El estado de la dirección cambia a **Valid** y el flujo de trabajo **Database cleanup** la elimina de la lista de cuarentena.
 (Para obtener más información sobre flujos de trabajo técnicos, consulte [esta sección](../../administration/using/technical-workflows.md#list-of-technical-workflows).)